 We welcome submissions from filmmakers of all ages and genders.

-Women Over 50 Film Festival is doing something positive to address this imbalance in the representation of older women in front of and behind the camera, by screening work which celebrates older women in film.
+WOFFF is doing something positive to address this imbalance by screening work which celebrates older women in film.

-WOFFF21 and WOFFF22 saw the festival become a hybrid one - taking place in our usual cinema home, Depot in Lewes, East Sussex for one day, as well as online via Eventive for eight days.
+WOFFF, now in its 10th year, is a hybrid festival.
+WOFFF20 was an entirely online festival.
+WOFFF21, WOFFF22 and WOFFF23 were hybrid ones - taking place in our usual cinema home, Depot in Lewes, East Sussex for one day, as well as online on Eventive from one week in WOFFF21 up to four weeks in WOFFF23..

-WOFFF23 is going to be hybrid again - with one day in person in our cinema home, Depot, and two weeks online.
-WOFFF22 dates are:
+WOFFF24 is going to be hybrid again - with one day in person in our cinema home, Depot, and four weeks online.
+WOFFF24 dates are:

 All short films selected for screening at WOFFF are eligible for our competition.
 Films are judged by professionals from each category field - animation, experimental, drama, and documentary.
 Our festival audience also votes for its favourite film too.